 What does "Shinobu Mochizuri" mean?
 Introducing related spots and folk tales [Fukushima Prefecture]

-you "Shinobu Mochizuri" ?
-It's a word that often appears in the world of waka poetry, but it's actually a word that has a connection to what is now Fukushima City, Fukushima Prefecture.
-While it's no longer seen in everyday life these days, it is the name of a local product that was so popular in the capital that its name remains in waka poetry, folk tales, and historical sites over the years.
+Are you"Shinobu Mochizuri"?
+It's a term that frequently appears in the world of Japanese poetry, but it actually has ties to what is now Fukushima City in Fukushima Prefecture.
+Although it's rarely seen in everyday life these days, it was a highly prized local product in the capital, and its name has survived through the ages in Japanese poetry, folk tales, and historical sites.

 This time, we will introduce a part of Fukushima's history using Shinobu Mochizuri as a keyword